-Extra patience and compassion are needed when caring for pediatric patients.
-They need specialized attention and care as they have varied healthcare needs that depend on their age and condition.
+Being a pediatric nurse isn’t easy.
+You need to be extra patient and compassionate if you want to be effective in your work.
+Kids need specialized attention and care as they have varied healthcare needs that depend on their age and condition.

 It takes a lot of effort to provide nursing care to children.
 To help you get started, here are some nursing lifehacks that will be helpful in providing nursing care to pediatric patients.

-Giving them something to look forward to after giving their vaccine will convince them to finish their shot.
+Giving them something to look forward to will convince them to finish their shot.
 Their anticipation of getting the colored bandaid that they personally chose also helps in diverting their attention away from the pain of vaccine shots.

 Tourniquets for IV insertions are available in different sizes.
-However, there will be a time where you will need the smallest one for a delicate pediatric patient.
 If you can’t find the right size of tourniquet for your patient, just improvise by cutting a rubber tourniquet in half lengthwise.
-This way, the tourniquet will have a better grip on a small limb when finding a vein for IV insertion.
+It’ll give you a better grip on a small limb when finding a vein for IV insertion.

 Toddlers for IV insertion or blood extraction usually scream at the top of their lungs and do their best to get out of the procedure.
 They can be immobilized safely by wrapping them in a blanket during needlesticks.